Guided by internationally renowned photographer Peter Turnley, learn to capture authentic and spontaneous moments of daily life with your camera.

 There are no available registration dates at this time.

-During the workshop students learn to connect with magical moments of daily life and develop a camera technique and approach to photographing people and life that enables them to capture the richness of the authentic life of people wherever they are to be found.
-Turnley is a master both photographing life and people, and has photographed over 4 decades of amazing moments of the human condition worldwide.
-He works with students to overcome their timidity and anxiety around photographing people, offering time tested tips and technique both in human terms and camera technique.
+During the workshop, students learn to connect with magical moments of daily life and develop a camera technique and approach to photographing people and life that enables them to capture the richness of the authentic life of people wherever they are to be found.
+Turnley is a master of both photographing life and people and has photographed over 4 decades of amazing moments of the human condition worldwide.
+He works with students to overcome their timidity and anxiety around photographing people, offering time-tested tips and techniques both in human terms and camera technique.
 He helps students find their inner voice and connect with their passions and interests regarding the world around them.
-This workshop offers an amazing opportunity for students to make a large leap forward in their ability to photograph not only environments and landscapes, but most importantly people and life.
+This workshop offers an amazing opportunity for students to make a large leap forward in their ability to photograph not only environments and landscapes but most importantly people and life.
 Peter Turnley’s workshops are most often amazing transformational experiences for students.